abruvii/Final-Degree-Project/README.md

-All the example scripts provided in this repository to illustrate the process are from the same study ( CITA ) I also provided a folder called (Data_set.zip) where you can find all the samples used in the study.
+All the example scripts provided in this repository to illustrate the process are from the same study (  )

 BLOCK.1 ( Import_seqs_qiime.slm )